There are primarily four major data structures in CKB: cell, transaction, script, and block.

-Block structure contains a pack of transactions and a block header with some meta-data.
-It is the miner's job to pack transactions into a block and do the Proof-of-Work calculation to find a "seal" to seal the block, then broadcast it to the whole network.
-Other miners would receive this block, verify it, collect some transactions from their own transaction pool and start to mine a new block based on this received block.
+A block structure contains a group of transactions and a block header including metadata.
+It is the miner's job to pack transactions into a block and do the Proof-of-Work calculation to find a "seal" to seal the block, then broadcast it to the network.
+Other miners will receive this block, verify it, collect some transactions from their own transaction pool and start to mine a new block based on this received block.

 In CKB, a block also contains the information of uncle blocks in the block structure.
-It has the complete uncle block header as well as part of the transaction information.
-Please refer to the RFC#0019 for more details.
+It has the complete uncle block header as well as their proposals.
+Please refer to RFC#0019-Data Structures for more details.

-There are two limitations for miners to be considered about when selecting transactions to pack into a block: computing cycles and transaction size.
+There are two limitations miners consider when selecting transactions to pack into a block: computing cycles and transaction size.

-In CKB, the computation resource consumed by transaction verification, specifically speaking the script's execution, is measured with
+In CKB, the computational resources consumed by transaction verification, (specifically script execution), is measured with

 cycles.
-Each instruction in CKB-VM may cost different cycles.
-The sum cycles cost by all the scripts executed when verifying all the transactions in a block is limited by a value defined by CKB protocol called
+Each instruction in CKB-VM carries a different cycle cost.
+The sum cycles consumed by all scripts executed when verifying all the transactions in a block is limited by the

 The size of a transaction is measured in bytes.
 The sum size of all the transactions in a block should be lower than